Sbuazjr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-File 4-strpbrk.c - function that searches a string for any of a set of bytes.
+File 5-strstr.c - function that locates a substring.